Oxen in Chinese mythology: Agriculture

 Various types of oxen have been domesticated in the area of what is now modern China for thousands of years, used for agriculture, transportation, for food, and other purposes.
 These generally powerful creatures have had a significant roles in turning and tilling the soil with the plow, hauling loads by pulling an oxcart, turning millstones and waterwheels, and in the case of the yak, being saddled and ridden by humans or carrying loads mounted on their backs.
 The water buffalo also is ridden, though in a more bareback style.
 Sometimes the animals are raced for sport, or otherwise used for entertainment.
 The use of ox dung has had an important role both as a fertilizer and as fuel.
 Horns, bones, and hides of oxen have been employed for many purposes.
 Horns to make spoons and cups, bones for various purposes, and hides for leather.
 Many myths and religious beliefs have arisen around these various types of oxen during this multimillennial interaction between humans and oxen.

 Chinese mythology

 Chinese mythology refers to those myths found in the historical geographic area of China.
-This includes myths in Chinese and other languages, as transmitted by Han Chinese as well as other ethnic groups (of which fifty-six are officially recognized by the current administration of China) (Yang 2005:4).
+This includes myths in Chinese and other languages, as transmitted by Han Chinese as well as other ethnic groups (of which fifty-six are officially recognized by the current administration of China).
 Various motifs of oxen exist in Chinese mythology.
 In some cases the focus of the motif is on an ox or oxen as the protagonist of the action, in other cases they appear in a supporting role, sometimes as the locomotive power propelling a cart, wagon, a plow, or providing the rotary power to turn a grindstone or millwheel.